Hurricane Betsy: Louisiana

-Hurricane Betsy slammed into New Orleans on the evening of September 9, 1965.
+Hurricane Betsy slammed into Grand Isle on the evening of September 9, 1965.
 110 mi/h winds and power failures were reported in New Orleans.
 The eye of the storm passed to the southwest of New Orleans on a northwesterly track.
 The northern and western eyewalls covered Southeast Louisiana and the New Orleans area from about 8 pm until 4 am the next morning.
 In Thibodaux winds of 130 mi/h to 140 mi/h were reported.
 The Baton Rouge weather bureau operated under auxiliary power, without telephone communication.
 Around 1 am, the worst of the wind and rain was over.

 Betsy also drove a storm surge into Lake Pontchartrain, just north of New Orleans, and the Mississippi River Gulf Outlet, a deep-water shipping channel to the east and south.
 Levees for the Mississippi River Gulf Outlet along Florida Avenue in the Lower Ninth Ward and on both sides of the Industrial Canal failed.
 The flood water reached the eaves of houses in some places and over some one story roofs in the Lower Ninth Ward.
 Some residents drowned in their attics trying to escape the rising waters.

 These levee breaches flooded parts of Gentilly, the Upper Ninth Ward, and the Lower Ninth Ward of New Orleans as well as Arabi and Chalmette in neighboring St. Bernard Parish.

-President Lyndon Johnson visited the city, promising New Orleans Mayor Vic Schiro federal aid.
+On the morning of September 10, 1965, US Senator Russell Long called President Lyndon Johnson pleading for federal aid and for him to visit the city of New Orleans.
+During the phone call Long suggested that the gesture would help Long, US Representative Edwin Willis, and Johnson himself win re-election.
+Five hours later, Johnson arrived in the, promising New Orleans Mayor Vic Schiro federal aid.